Dirac Neutrinos and Dark Matter within a Minimal Discrete Symmetry Model: The model

 In the neutral lepton sector, the mass matrix in the bases of $\left(\overline{\nu_{i,L}}, \overline{\psi^0_{i,L}}\right)$ and $(\nu_{j,R}, \psi^0_{j,R})^T$ is given by

 where the Dirac mass matrix, $m_D$, is defined as $m_D \equiv \frac{1}{\sqrt{2}}Y_\nu v $, mirroring the structure observed in the charged lepton sector.
 Each block of the neutral lepton mass matrix consists of $3\times 3$ submatrices.
-The diagonalization procedures similar to those outlined in eqs.~\eqref{eq:bdgnlz}-\eqref{eq:flldiag} are applied here, and summarized as follows.
-The initial block diagonalization
+The block diagonalization with seesaw idea yields the light neutrino mass matrix